Contact us Email

 Anyone that plays golf in the United States owes a debt of gratitude to the former golfers of Carnoustie.
 In the beginning of the 20th century over 300 proficient golfers immigrated from Angus to Australia and the United States.

 It was the golfers from Carnoustie that helped establish the PGAs of both America and Australia.
 Their knowledge of the game was legendary, and the great Bobby Jones was taught by a Carnoustie native, Stewart Maiden at East Lake.
-Perhaps Carnoustie’s finest – the Smith brothers – Willie, Alex and MacDonald won three US Opens between them and contended in many others.
+Perhaps Carnoustie’s finest – the Smith brothers – Willie, Alex, and MacDonald won three US Opens between them and contended in many others.

-The original Carnoustie Championship course started with 10 holes designed by Allan Robertson, considered the greatest golfer of his day, in 1867 Old Tom Morris extended the links to 18 holes and in 1926 James Braid made extensive changes to the layout in advance of the 1931 Open Championship.
+The original Carnoustie Championship course started with 10 holes designed by Allan Robertson, considered the greatest golfer of his day.
+In 1867 Old Tom Morris extended the links to 18 holes, and in 1926 James Braid made extensive changes to the layout in advance of the 1931 Open Championship.

 A favorite story is how the 10th hole “South America” got its name.
 According to locals, a former caddie was intent on going to the southern continent and set off with a bottle of scotch to keep him company.
 Sadly, he only got as far as the 10th hole when they found him the next day.

 There have been many historic moments in Carnoustie’s Open Championship history with winners including Tommy Armour, Gary Player, Tom Watson, and Padraig Harrington, however two stand out.
-Ben Hogan winning the 1953 Open as the third leg of a Grand Slam he couldn’t complete, as he couldn’t get back to the United States in time for the PGA Championship.
-Anyone that has played the 18th at Carnoustie can sympathize with Jean Van de Velde, who found a watery grave in the Barry Burn to lose the 1999 Claret Jug to Paul Lawrie.
+Ben Hogan won the 1953 Open as the third leg of a Grand Slam he couldn’t complete, as he couldn’t get back to the United States in time for the PGA Championship.
+Anyone who has played the 18th at Carnoustie can sympathize with Jean Van de Velde, who found a watery grave in the Barry Burn to lose the 1999 Claret Jug to Paul Lawrie.

 Carnoustie Golf Links is a public facility that, like St Andrews, has several clubs that play it as a home course, making advance tee times highly recommended in planning your Scotland golf trip.